disi-unibo-nlp/jab/README.md

 ---

 ## 🔍 Sanity Check
-Before running experiments, ensure that:
+Before running experiments, you need that:
-- All Java files are copied locally and can be compiled and executed correctly.
+- All Java files from the HF dataset are downloaded and copied locally.
-- Your Java environment is set up properly.
+- Your Java environment is correctly set up and can compile and execute Java files.

-Run `sanity_check.py` to verify:
+Run [`sanity_check.py`](sanity_check.py) to handle these steps automatically:

 ```bash
 #!/bin/bash